Statistics, Causality and Bell's Theorem: Loopholes

 Is this just a question of prestige?
 No: various new quantum technologies depend on quantum entanglement, and in particular, various cryptographic communication protocols are not secure as long as it is possible to ``fake'' violation of Bell inequalities with classical systems.

 It is \emph{logically possible} that quantum mechanics itself could prevent one ever from performing a both successful and loophole-free experiment.
-Quantum uncertainty relations could in principle prevent the creation of a multipartite quantum system, whose components can be measured in well-separated space-time regions, while simultaneously those components are in the required joint entangled state.
-I christened this possibility ``Bell's fifth position'' in \hyperref[gill03]{Gill (2003)}.
-Here I just mention that the possibility had already been championed for many years by Emilios Santos, whose paper \hyperref[santos05]{Santos (2005)} is well worth reading.
+Quantum uncertainty relations could in principle prevent the creation of a multipartite quantum system, whose components can be measured in well-separated space--time regions, while simultaneously those components are in the required joint entangled state.
+I christened this possibility ``Bell's fifth position'' in \citet{gill03}.
+Here, I just mention that the possibility had already been championed for many years by Emilios Santos, whose paper \citet{santos05} is well worth reading.

-On the other hand, continuous improvement of experimental techniques over more than fifty years has seen continuous pushing of detection efficiency towards the critical boundaries, without any attenuation of the quantum correlations of the singlet state.
+On the other hand, continuous improvement of experimental techniques over more than fifty years has seen continuous pushing of detection efficiency toward the critical boundaries, without any attenuation of the quantum correlations of the singlet state.
 Now that we are getting very close indeed to the boundary, it would seem very unlikely that we won't be able to go past it.

 I conclude this section with mention of some recent work on the conspiracy loophole.
-Recently \hyperref[galliccioetal14]{Gallicchio, Friedman, and Kaiser (2014)} have made the novel suggestion to rule out conspiracy by the experimental device of choosing settings with the help of detection times of photons arriving from widely separated, and very distant galaxies from the dawn of time.
+Recently, \citet{galliccioetal14} have made the novel suggestion to rule out conspiracy by the experimental device of choosing settings with the help of detection times of photons arriving from widely separated, and very distant galaxies from the dawn of time.
 This idea will probably be implemented soon in an experiment by Zeilinger.
 I am not however convinced by this idea: though Alice's setting choice is triggered by a photon which cannot yet have interacted with Bob's measurement device or the source, still the setting itself is also partially determined by Alice's detection apparatus, and it certainly has.
 And if there is dependence between subsequent settings on Alice's side, then on Bob's side it soon becomes possible to predict future settings (this is known as the memory loophole).

 In my opinion, we have to rule out conspiracy (ensure freedom) by choosing settings by a cascade of classical randomness (coins, pseudo RNGs, etc.).
 We can never logically rule out conspiratorial super determinism, but we can make appeal to this escape clause ludicrous.